dino0320/ticket-sales/README.md

 5. Access the app at http://localhost/home

 ## What I Focused On
-- Backend architecture and domain separation
+- Design and implement e-commerce backend architecture
-- Transaction management for ticket inventory
+- Manage ticket inventory transactions
-- Stripe payment and webhook handling
+- Handle Stripe payments and webhooks
-- Automated testing for services, controllers, jobs, and event listeners
+- Automated testing of services, controllers, jobs, and event listeners
-- CI/CD with GitHub Actions and AWS ECS
+- CI/CD setup with GitHub Actions and AWS ECS

 ## Future Improvements
 - Rate limiting for malicious attacks